2020 National Defined Route of Entry into Emergency Medicine (DRE-EM) & ST3 ACCS Emergency Medicine.

 The national Recruitment Office for ST3 Defined Route of Entry - Emergency Medicine (DRE-EM) and ST3 ACCS Emergency Medicine is Health Education England Yorkshire and the Humber.
-Interviews will be held at KCOM Stadium, Walton St, Hull HU3 6HU.
+Interviews to be confirmed

 Please view the Defined Route of Entry into Emergency Medicine person specification

 NB Vacancy numbers are updated as they are submitted by the LTEBs

 |ST3 DRE-EM||ST3 ACCS EM|

 |South West (Peninsular)|

 NB These numbers are indicative and may be subject to change

 The recruitment process for ST3 Defined Route of Entry into Emergency Medicine and ST3 ACCS Emergency Medicine will follow the timeline below:

 |Initial Offers Released|

 NB The timeline may be subject to change